ramankonchada/M2_EmbSys/4_TestPlan&Output/README.md

 T_03        | Water level is 2 | Display 0 and buzzer| Display 0 and buzzer | Technical
 T_04        | Water level is 1 | Display 0 and buzzer| Display 0 and buzzer | Technical
 T_05        | Water level is 0 | Display 0 and buzzer| Display 0 and buzzer | Technical

+Test plan documentation is created and the output is captured for every possible level of requirements in test case and verified successfully